Lewes in East Sussex, England, United Kingdom — Northwestern Europe (the British Isles)

 Protestant Martyrs Prison

 Location.
 50° 52.4′ N, 0° 0.647′ E. Marker is in Lewes, England, in East Sussex.
-Marker is at the intersection of High Street and Fisher Street, on the left when traveling east on High Street.
+It is at the intersection of High Street and Fisher Street, on the left when traveling east on High Street.
 Touch for map.
 Marker is at or near this postal address: 43A High St, Lewes, England BN7 2JP, United Kingdom.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Lewes War Memorial (a few steps from this marker); Albion Russell (within shouting distance of this marker); Lewes Market Tower (within shouting distance of this marker); Loyal Feeling for Queen Victoria (within shouting distance of this marker); County Hall (within shouting distance of this marker); Thomas Paine 1737 - 1809 (within shouting distance of this marker); The Curtain Wall and Castle Moat (about 180 meters away, measured in a direct line); Barbican Gate (about 180 meters away).
+At least 8 other markers are within walking distance of this marker: Lewes War Memorial (a few steps from this marker); Albion Russell (within shouting distance of this marker); Lewes Market Tower (within shouting distance of this marker); Loyal Feeling for Queen Victoria (within shouting distance of this marker); County Hall (within shouting distance of this marker); Thomas Paine 1737 - 1809 (within shouting distance of this marker); The Curtain Wall and Castle Moat (about 180 meters away, measured in a direct line); Barbican Gate (about 180 meters away).
 Touch for a list and map of all markers in Lewes.

 Also see . . .